bwhmather/python-validation/README.rst

 .. begin-docs

-A simple python library, intended to reduce the amount of boilerplate required to check pre-conditions on arguments to functions.
+A simple python library containing functions that check python values.
+It is intended to make it easy to verify commonly expected pre-conditions on arguments to functions.

 What `validation` does:
 ~~~~~~~~~~~~~~~~~~~~~~~
 Functions validate their first argument or return a closure.

 Functions check values against a semantic type, not a concrete type.
-``validate_structure`` and ``validate_mapping`` are provided to validate
+``validate_structure`` and ``validate_mapping`` both expect dictionaries, but
+differ in whether they treat the keys as names or keys.
-dictionaries.  ``validate_text`` exists, but we also provide special validators
+``validate_text`` exists, but we also provide special validators
 for email addresses and domain names.

 Functions are fairly strict by default.